engeir/slides/content/2023-03-24-egu-conference.md

 comparable to the Young Toba Tuff eruption 74ky ago, is of interest to us.
 Such a super volcano would have roughly one hundred times the AOD values as Mt.
-Pinatubo, but previous simulations indicate radiative forcing values that are only about twenty times Mt.
+Pinatubo, but previous simulations indicate radiative forcing values that are only about twenty times that of Mt.
 Pinatubo.
-Is this because the relation does not hold for this large values or is it a shortcoming on the model's side?
+Is this because the linearity does not hold for this large values, or is it a shortcoming on the model's side?

+Can we make a similar comparison of the peak values, for example in daily resolution (as opposed to averaging over the whole year before comparing)?

 Plot from [Gregory et al. (2016)](https://doi.org/10.1007/s00382-016-3055-1), figure 4.